dirkwhoffmann/vAmigaTS/Denise/BPLCON2/README.md

 The tests in this test suite modify register BPLCON2 in various ways.

+#### dualpf1 - dualpf4

+These tests draw an image in dual playfield mode and iterate through all relevant values of BPLCON2.

+#### dualpf5 - dualpf8

+Same as dualpf5 - dualpf8 with different scroll values in BPLCON1.

 #### pri1

 Single-playfield mode, PF2PRI = 0, PF1P has an illegal value